Stevenfavour/Linuxfundametal0/README28.md

 ![](/Img28/14.png)

-As seen above, the test was successfull.
+As seen above, the test was successful.

-We can finally push the updates to github.
+We can finally push the updates to GitHub.

 ![](/Img28/6.png)